openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PC_CVA6_Superscalar.md

 ## Initial Estimate of Timeline

 1. Fetch 64 bits (frontend): September 2023
-2. Double-issue (issue stage): October 2023
+2. Dual-issue (issue stage): October 2023
 3. Added ALU (EX stage): December 2023

 ## Explanation of why OpenHW should do this project